 Students are graded comprehensively according to reports from companies or institutions to which they were sent, their reports or presentations, and other results.
-Those given a grade higher than a certain level can earn 2 credits.
+Those given a passing grade can earn 2 credits.

 The internship covers overseas training and TA (teaching assistant) programs in basic experiments in science and engineering as well.